`

 Markham

-Since 2003, Doors Open Markham has brought together thousands of people from near and far to celebrate and experience Markham’s rich history and unique sites through Doors Open.
+Beginning in 2003, Doors Open Markham has brought together thousands of people from near and far to celebrate and experience Markham’s rich history and unique sites.
+Come and explore an amazing mix of heritage buildings, cultural facilities and community spaces.

 Close